NBA Betting and Odds

 - Who will hit the first basket for the Bucks — Giannis Antetokounmpo/Khris Middleton/other?

 For team-based props, offerings may revolve around which side will hold the halftime lead or the squad with more turnovers.
 A game-based prop could revolve around the halftime total or on pinpointing the exact margin of victory.

 You can find available props for all games by clicking through on the individual game listings.
 As with most sporting events, the bigger the NBA game, then the larger the variety of prop bets you’ll have to choose from.

-Most popular NBA teams in Virginia
+Most Popular NBA Teams in Virginia

 While no NBA teams make their home in Virginia, a handful can be found nearby.
-Betting on the Washington Wizards top the charts in interest for nearby teams, but there are options for those looking for an alternative.
+Betting on the Washington Wizards tops the charts in interest for nearby teams, but there are options for those looking for an alternative.

 - Home games: Capital One Arena in Washington, DC